SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 * The data sent must contain a list of JSON objects containing a timestamp and a value.
 * If providing a single piece of data, existing data with the provided timestamp will be deleted and replaced.
 Otherwise, the new data will be added.
-* If providing a range of data, the list must be ordered from earliest to most recent timestamp.
-Any existing data within this timestamp range will be deleted and replaced by the new data.
+* If providing a range of data, any existing data within this timestamp range will be deleted and replaced by the new data.

 To update data: